Mountain Skills Courses

-If you would like to discuss this course for a club, society or other group of people, please see the Private Courses page or just get in touch to discuss options and prices
+If you would like to discuss this course for a club, society or other group of people, please see the Adventures for You page or just get in touch to discuss options and prices

 Bronze Navigator Award

 Each non-residential course costs £150 per person for the two days training and assessment with discounts for multiple bookings.

 It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor and experienced guide.
 There is a certificate on successfully passing the award.

 The courses are run in the North York Moors National Park around the iconic Roseberry Topping.
-There is a very brief indoor session both days but we are mainly out on the hills learning the practical tools and skills in the real environment.
+There is a very brief indoor session (Covid dependent) both days but we are mainly out on the hills learning the practical tools and skills in the real environment.
 After booking onto the course you will also have access to a bite-size video series which covers the syllabus.
 This also is a useful reminder resource for afterwards!

 The instructor:client ratio is 1:8 with a minimum of 3 clients to ensure that everyone gets the most benefit from the course.
 Peer-experience and sharing is an important aspect.